-- There are a dozen or so hearing aid manufacturers, but the most well known ones are Oticon, Phonak, ReSound, Siemens, Starkey, and Widex.
+- There are a dozen or so hearing aid manufacturers, but the most well known ones are Oticon, Phonak, ReSound, Siemens, Starkey, Unitron, and Widex.
 Each has a niche and none makes a hearing aid that's right for everyone, so make sure that your audiologist offers hearing aids from multiple manufacturers.

 Reconnecting Bluetooth Hearing Aids

 One of the most popular features in hearing aids these days is bluetooth connection to a cell phone.
 Hearing aids that can be connected to your cell phone allow you to hear a phone call through your hearing aids, use your phone to control you hearing aids, find your hearing aids if they get lost, and listen to music or podcasts through your hearing aids.
-Bluetooth can get disconnected sometimes, so for anyone who wears bluetooth connected aids, here’s a cheat sheet on how to reconnect them:
+Bluetooth can get disconnected sometimes, so here’s a cheat sheet on how to reconnect them:

 - Open hearing aid battery doors (If you have rechargeable hearing aids, put the hearing aids in the charger)